 Other types of lifetime annuity

 At Annuity Ready, we can help you compare lifetime annuities from all providers in the open market.
-Here we’ll take a look at the other types of lifetime annuity available and let you know if we’re able to supply you with a quote for each one:
+Here we’ll look at the other types of lifetime annuity available and let you know if we’re able to give you a quote for each one:

 Enhanced annuity